Tuning out tinnitus

 • History of exposure to loud sounds (e.g., heavy machinery, firearms, and excessively loud music).

 • Ear wax.
 The presence of ear wax that significantly occludes the ear canals can result in temporary tinnitus.
-Always consult your physician before starting any at-home management of ear wax removal.
+Always consult your provider before starting any at-home ear wax removal.

 • Vestibular schwannoma.
-Rare but possible cause of tinnitus often characterized by tinnitus in one ear, accompanied by hearing loss in the same ear.
 This is a non-cancerous mass, located on a nerve in the vestibular part of the inner ear, and may require surgery.

 Subscribe icon